adobe/reactor-sandbox/README.md

   * `container.js` When Launch publishes a library, it consists of two parts: (1) a data structure that stores information about saved rules, data elements, and extension configuration and (2) an engine to operate on such a data structure. `container.js` is the data structure (not the engine) that you may modify to simulate saved rules, data elements, and extension configuration.
 This template will be used to produce a complete `container.js` (JavaScript from your extension will be added) which will be used in tandem with the Turbine engine inside the sandbox.
 We have tried to provide inline comments on how to modify `container.js`, but if you need further help, please [let the Launch team know](https://developer.adobelaunch.com/guides/extensions/development-resources/) and we can help you out.
   * `libSandbox.html` includes some simple HTML along with script tags to load a complete `container.js` and the Turbine engine. `libSandbox.html` can be modified to manually test whatever you would like.
 For example, if you'd like to test that your brand new "focus" event type is working as desired, you can add a text input to the `libSandbox.html` to ensure your dummy rule fires when a form element receives focus.

+Mobile extensions don't have a Library Sandbox portion.
+Running `npx @adobe/reactor-sandbox init` from inside a mobile extension, will show an error.

 You are welcome to commit `.sandbox` to your version control repository.

 ### Installing as a Dependency

 If you find yourself using the the sandbox tool frequently, you may wish to install it as a dependency in your project.
 This will allow the sandbox tool to run more quickly and provide more control over when you upgrade to newer versions of the sandbox.

 If you do not yet have a `package.json` in your project's directory, you will need to generate one by running the following command from the command line within your project's directory:

 ```
 npm init
 ```